 Path of the Gods

-Without a doubt, this is the most famous hiking trail in all of the Amalfi Coast.
-Stunning views along the entire walk make this hike a must for anyone in the area.
+Without a doubt, the Path of The Gods, known to locals as the Sentiero Degli Dei, is the most famous hiking trail in all of the Amalfi Coast.
+Stunning views along the entire route make this hike a must for anyone in the area.

 You’ll walk along the side of the Lattari Mountains with stunning views of the small village of Praiano and the vast Tyrrhenian Sea.
-After 800m you’ll arrive at a crossroad: turn left.
-Going left will take you along the classic Path of the Gods – following signs for Nocella – with the jaw dropping view of all the Sorrentine Peninsula, Li Galli Archipelago and far the island of Capri.
+After 800 m you’ll arrive at a crossroad: turn left.
+Going left will take you along the classic Path of the Gods, following signs for Nocella, with a jaw-dropping view of the Sorrentine Peninsula, Li Galli Archipelago and the island of Capri in the distance.

 If you feel like you might be suffering from the effects of the altitude, turn right.
-This path goes through the woods for a while until, eventually, the two paths reconnect.
+This strand of the Walk of the Gods goes through the woods for a while until, eventually, the two paths reconnect.

-On your right you have the face of the Lattari Mountains.
+On your right, you’ll see the face of the Lattari Mountains.
 On your left, a drop which leads your eyes to the sea and the Sorrentine Peninsula.
-It’s a fairly simple trail, but if you ever need indication, find the red and white signs of the CAI (Alpine Italian Club) painted on stones.
+It’s a fairly simple trail, but if you ever need extra guidance, follow the red and white signs of the CAI (Alpine Italian Club) painted on stones along the trail.

 - Rated as one of the best hikes in the world, you don’t want to forget your camera!